jundalisay/spblist/content/en/research/paracelsus/dictionary/s.md

 Spiritus Animalis is a power of the soul whereby it becomes like to the heavens.

-Stannar is called the mother of metalls, an occult fume out of which Elements are generated.
+Stannar is called the mother of metals, an occult fume out of which Elements are generated.

-Staraphaxat is a restringing or repercussive vertue.
+Staraphaxat is a restringing or repercussive virtue.

 Stellio adustus is Cinnabar.